aptech/docs/docs/CR-olsmt.rst

     // Perform estimation
     call olsmt(dataset, formula);

-In this example, the data set "detroit.sas7bdat" is used to compute a regression.
+In this example, the dataset "detroit.sas7bdat" is used to compute a regression.
 The dependent variable is *homicide*.
 The independent variables are: *unemployment* and *hourly_earn*.
 The output is:

 ::